-Rule.
-This inconsistency would afford differing rights to Hawaii consumers and unequal burdens on entities based solely on being subject to HIPAA.
+Privacy Rule.
+This inconsistency not only undermines the stated intent of the Act, it would afford differing rights to Illinois consumers and unequal burdens on entities based solely on being subject to HIPAA.
 We suggest aligning the permitted uses and disclosures of the Act, at a minimum, with the HIPAA Privacy Rule, including that consumer health data may be used for purposes of treatment, payment, and health care operations.